corda/corda/core/sandbox/README.md

 To learn more about the sandbox design please consult the Corda technical white paper.

 This code was written by Ben Evans.

+The sandbox has been briefly reviewed but not yet tested or thoroughly reviewed.
+It should NOT be used or relied upon in any production setting until this warning is removed.

 # Roadmap